Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Discussion

-The adversary aims at disjointing connections between the target area and Internet, so it tends to congest as many links as possible by using a limited number of bots.
-Suppose each bot has an upstream bandwidth $U$.
+The adversary aims at disjointing connections between the target area and Internet, so it tends to congest as many links as possible.
+Suppose each compromised device has an upstream bandwidth $U$.

-\textbf{LFA without Linkbait}: To saturate a target link with bandwidth $B$, the adversary utilizes $N_{p}= B/U$ bots whose flows can go through the target link.
-Using $N_{p}$ bots guarantees a robust congestion even if there is no legitimate flows in the link.
-We consider this as an ideal condition because not every bot can be fully utilized in common situations.
-Some bots are not able to congest target links chosen by the adversary, so that they keep unused in the attack.
-Let us denote the amount of these unused bots as $N_{un}$ ($N_{un}\ll N_{p}$).
-Thus, the number $N_b$ of bots which the adversary need to finish the attack to a target area including $n$ target links is calculated as
+{\textbf{LFA without Linkbait}:} To saturate a target link with bandwidth $B$, the adversary utilizes $N_{p}= B/U$ compromised devices whose flows can go through the target link.
+Using $N_{p}$ compromised devices guarantees a robust congestion even if there is no legitimate flows in the link.
+Let us denote the amount of these unused compromised devices as $N_{un}$ ($N_{un}\ll N_{p}$).
+Thus, the number $N_b$ of compromised devices which the adversary need to finish the attack to a target area including $n$ target links is calculated as

-\textbf{LFA with Linkbait}: Linkbait hides the true target links and misleads the attacks of the adversary to the bait links.
-Since the target links are hidden from the adversary, so they would not be attacked or congested.
-In our experiments, as shown in Table \ref{tab:basic}, we found that almost all the traffic to the target area go through the limited number of target links.
-In other words, once the target links are protected, the traffic to the the target area would not be congested.

-Let us then consider the attack to the bait links.
-Suppose a bait link consists of $M$ normal links.
+{\textbf{LFA with Linkbait}:} Suppose a bait link consists of $M$ normal links.
 When the adversary created TCP-like flows to congest the bait link, the flows will be distributed to $M$ links for each bait link.
 Let $\alpha_i B$ denote the bandwidth of the $i$ link of a bait link.
-In order to congest the bait link, the adversary is supposed to use $N_l$ bots which is calculated as follows.
+In order to congest the bait link, the adversary is supposed to use $N_l$ compromised devices which is calculated as follows.

-That is, the number of bots required to flood a bait link is $\sum_{i=1}^M \alpha_i N_{p}$.
+That is, the number of compromised devices required to flood a bait link is $\sum_{i=1}^M \alpha_i N_{p}$.
 We can observe that if $\alpha_i=1$, the attack cost of the adversary has been forced to increase from $N_{p}$ to $M N_{p}$.
 Moreover, the more number of links to form a bait link, the higher the attack cost is required for the adversary.